Links on Android Authority may earn us a commission. Learn more.

 “Higher-level” layers are used by app developers.
 Native Libraries enable developers to build content with commonly supported low-level libraries like OpenGL ES, Webkit, and more.
 Above that, Android Frameworks provides app developers with hook-ins for common OS functions that we all use every day.
 These range from location data, pushing notifications, and making phone calls.
 The Android Runtime is the middle man, converting app code into native instructions for the underlying hardware.

 Combined, the Android Open Source Project stack (pictured above) is a complete solution for Android hardware and software developers.

 The AOSP isn’t just an ever-growing codebase though.
 Google also provides design and development tools as part of the project, ranging from compatibility documentation to best security practices and app design principles.
 Google also hosts a selection of test suites to help developers ensure their devices implement APIs and features correctly.

 The Android Open Source Project is often confused with “stock Android” but that’s an oversimplification.

 The AOSP contains everything developers need to build Android but it doesn’t include everything you need for a finished smartphone.
 First, Google and the AOSP can’t provide kernel device drivers for every hardware configuration out there.
 By device driver, we mean the firmware required for a phone’s hardware, such as the processor or cameras.
 Phone and SoC manufacturers, such as Qualcomm and Samsung, have to incorporate these drivers into their Android build.
-This is partly why updates take time to trickle down from AOSP to actual devices.
+This is partly why updates take time to trickle down from AOSP to the smartphone in your hand.

 AOSP also doesn’t come with Google’s suite of software applications, such as its Chrome browser, YouTube, and even the Google Play Store.
 It also doesn’t include a number of Google’s under the hood technologies and APIs that enable features like mobile payments, voice commands, and cloud storage.
 These are licensed separately as Google Mobile Services (GMS).